Patrick McGrath (novelist): Career

 His fiction is principally characterised by the first person unreliable narrator, and recurring subject matter in his work includes mental illness, repressed homosexuality and adulterous relationships.

-His novel Martha Peake won the Premio Flaiano Prize in Italy and Asylum was shortlisted for the 1996 Guardian Fiction Prize.
+His novel Martha Peake won the Premio Flaiano Prize in Italy and Asylum was shortlisted for The Guardian Fiction Prize in 1996.

 He is also currently on the writing faculties of both the New School in New York and Princeton University.

 Professor Emeritus of Creative Writing at Princeton, Joyce Carol Oates, makes the case that McGrath is transcribing the "nightmares of the 'shattered personality' that resonate within us all," calling his short stories "masterful and seductive, ...
 Bold, original, and disquieting tales are told by narrators who are themselves bizarre (a boot, a fly—to name just two) and are in most cases omniscient."

-He was elected a Fellow of the Royal Society of Literature in 2002.
+McGrath was elected a Fellow of the Royal Society of Literature in 2002.
 On 27 June 2018, the University of Stirling, Scotland, conferred on him the degree of Doctor of the University "for Patrick McGrath's outstanding support of academic research."